shipshapecode/website-astro/data/posts/2023-01-23-react-viewer-context-pattern.md

 }
 ```

-Then any where else in our application we can call `useViewer`
+Any where else in our application we can call `useViewer`

 ```tsx
 export default function HelloName() {